w3c-fedid/FedCM/explorations/fedcm_object_token_spec.md

 any object_token;
 };
 ```
+### 3.2.
+Approach 2: Union Type

-As an alternative to adding a new objectToken attribute, we could enhance the existing token attribute to use a union type that can represent either a string or an object:
+As an alternative, the existing token attribute could use a union type:

 ```
-[ Exposed=Window, SecureContext, RuntimeEnabled=FedCm ]
+[ Exposed=Window, SecureContext ]
 interface IdentityCredential : Credential {
-    // Use a union type instead of separate attributes [RuntimeEnabled=FedCmObjectToken] readonly attribute (USVString or object) token;
+ // Use a union type instead of separate attributes readonly attribute (USVString or object) token;

-    // Existing attributes remain unchanged
-    readonly attribute boolean isAutoSelected;
-    [RuntimeEnabled=FedCmMultipleIdentityProviders] readonly attribute USVString configURL;

-    [CallWith=ScriptState, RaisesException, MeasureAs=FedCmDisconnect]
-    static Promise<undefined> disconnect(IdentityCredentialDisconnectOptions options);
 };
 ```